 - Distribute information to regional and national producers.

 In 2019, potato plots were established at Harmony Fields.
 Plots were established in an area that has been grazed by dairy sheep for the past 8 years (2011-present).
-Potato plots were established (3 varieties (representative red, yellow and fingerling potatoes), 3 reps) in May 2019 and managed following organic potato management strategies as per potato growers protocol.
+Potato plots were established (3 varieties, 3 reps) in May 2019 and managed following organic potato management strategies as per potato growers protocol.
+Varieties were procured from Bedlington Farms (Lynden, WA0 included ‘Chieftan,’ ‘Yukon Gold’ and ‘Banana Fingerling.’
 In-row plots were 10-ft long and set up in a randomized complete block design.
-This trial will be repeated in another area of the same field in 2020 using the same varieties.
+This trial was repeated in another area of the same field in 2020 using the same varieties from the same source.

-Samples of potatoes (‘Chieftans’-3 plants per section) from Wallace Farm commercial potato field were sampled in September 2019 and inspected for disease and size.
-Samples were taken from an area previously grazed by sheep (2 years) and not grazed (corn, barley rotations).
+In September 2019, samples of potatoes (‘Chieftans’-3 plants per section) from Wallace Farm commercial potato field were sampled and inspected for disease and size.
+Samples were taken from two areas i) previously grazed by sheep (2 years) and ii) never grazed (corn, barley, orchard grass rotation primarily).

-Supplemental greenhouse studies, using soil from sheep pastures from Wallace Farms and relevant potato varieties (see above) were set-up in May 2020.
+Supplemental greenhouse studies, using soil from sheep pastures from Wallace Farms and relevant potato varieties (see above) were set-up in May 2019.
 Potatoes were grown in modified buckets (5 gallon) using the collected field soil.
 Moisture was kept at field capacity using a micro-sprinkler system.
 Potatoes were assessed at the end of the season (Oct 2019) for disease incidence and severity and size/yield as mentioned above.
 The experiment was set up as a randomized complete block design (3 treatments, 3 reps) at Harmony Fields.
-This will be repeated in 2020.
+This was not repeated in 2020.

 GH trial was planted June 27th 2019 and harvest October 30th 2019.
 Varieties planting: Chieftan, Yukon Gold, Banana Fingerling

-Five varietal mixes of grass and legume pasture species were tested in small plots (4’ x 4’) at Harmony Fields.
-They were planted in spring/fall (2019) and will be repeated in spring (2020).
+Five varietal mixes of grass and legume pasture species (Table 4a) were tested in small plots (4’ x 4’) at Harmony Fields.
+They were planted in spring/fall (2019).
 The experiment was set up in a randomized complete block design (3 reps, 5 treatments).
-Pasture establishment was verified by identification of surviving pasture plant species at 6 and 12-months post-planting.
-Percentage of coverage establishment as well as plant samples were collected in October 2019 sent to a regional lab for nutritional analysis.
-Future samples will be collected and sent to the same lab.
+Pasture establishment was verified by > 80% coverage at 6 months post-planting.
+Fresh plant samples were collected in October 2019 and sent to a regional lab (Bar Diamond; Parma, ID) for nutritional analysis.
+Spring samples were collected and sent to the same lab in June 2020.

 Table 3.
 2019 Greenhouse Field Trial